Request your Consultation

 A living will should be created while you are healthy so your wishes can be clearly stated.
 If not, they may become invalid if a judge doesn’t believe they are what you would want.
 It can also be used to avoid unwanted medical treatments.

 A living will is not the same as a power of attorney, although both can dictate medical and financial decisions in your absence.
-Connecting with an estate planning attorney can help you decide what type of will is best for you.
+Connecting with a Las Vegas estate planning attorney can help you decide what type of will is best for you.

 If you require help with your estate planning needs in Las Vegas, Ken R. Ashworth & Associates can help.
 Our dedicated law firm has years of experience helping families create wills and trusts that meet their specific needs.
 We understand that estate planning can be daunting, but our team is here to help.
 Everyone should feel confident and secure in knowing that their assets and wishes will be honored, no matter what happens.
 We believe very strongly in that mission and are fueled every day to help our clients achieve it.
-Connect with us today to learn how we can help you.
+Connect with us today to talk to an estate planning attorney Las Vegas.